mtumilowicz/git-notes/README.md

     * `ref~1` or `ref^^` = one commit before that ref
     * git rev-parse
         * see what SHA-1 a given ref expands to

-## basics
-* three main states that your files can reside in
-    * modified
-    * staged (index)
-    * committed
-* anything that is committed in Git can almost always be recovered
-    * even commits that were on branches that were deleted
-    * or commits that were overwritten with an --amend commit

 ## submodules
 * motivation: while working on one project, you need to use another project from within it